JXproject/TrackyfAI/README.md

 # TrackyfAI
-A computer vision tool that logs patterns.
+A computer vision tool that logs patterns in surveillance cameras, by finding patterns in data and relating them to inputted criteria.